Bilbard/classof3ds/README.md

 ### "I found a bug/I have a feature request/I want to discuss something!"
 Open an issue.
 How you format it is up to you, just make it readable.

+### "What engine did you use?"
+I made my own.
+Behind the scenes it works quite differently, but it mimics all of the necessary RenPy functionality needed to run the various games in the series and very little more.
+In the beginning I was considering using an existing visual novel engine, but none of them were appealing.

 ### "Can I use the underlying engine for my visual novel/game?"
 For reasons cited above, no. I'd advise anyone else to make their own engine, like I did.
 I promise you, it'll be a hell of a lot easier than trying to adapt my engine.
 It is a visual novel engine, but it is very tailored to these specific games.